-Woman who became a citizen on television did not know she would be part of Republican National Convention
+Woman who became a citizen on TV did not know she would be part of Republican National Convention

 The president has also repeatedly derided family-sponsored migration over the years, referred to by some as “chain migration.”

-“It is painful, what he did, his policy towards my country.
+“It is painful, what he did, his policy toward my country.
 It is very hard because it affects everybody.
 But I want to stop there.
 I don’t want to talk about it,” said Awadelseid.

 “I was waiting for a long time.
 I was very excited to get my citizenship and I’m excited to have the right to vote,” she added.

-She declined to say who she would vote for in November.
+She declined to say whom she would vote for in November.

-Toluse Olorunnipa and Alice Crites contributed reporting.
+Toluse Olorunnipa and Alice Crites contributed to this report.